mhadidg/mhadidg.github.io/content/about.md

 Shortly after, I learned *Android* development.
 Applied the knowledge through a couple of freelance projects.

 A year later, I joined **[Earthlink]**, the leading ISP in Iraq.
-A great place to boost my backend skills, work on real infrastructure, and learn to handle big scale.
+A great place to boost my engineering skills, work on real infrastructure, and learn to handle big scale.
 I worked on the workflow automation project as an **individual contributor**, then promoted to **lead the engineering side** of the project.

 A few years later, I joined **[Automattic]**, the company behind [WordPress.com], [Tumblr], and many other great products.
 A globally distributed company with a strong engineering culture.
-I joined the [MailPoet] team as a **backend engineer**, part of [WooCommerce].
+I joined the [MailPoet] team as a **software engineer**, part of [WooCommerce].
 MailPoet handles millions of emails per day.

 I no longer work at Automattic.